rat-pac/rat-pac/data/sphere/README.md

 Example Spherical Detector
 ==========================
-The tables in this directory define a simple spherical detector consisting of 9261 inward-looking Hamamatsu R1408 PMTs immersed in water at a radius of 8.5 m.
-Inside the PMT sphere at a radius of 6 m is a 30-cm thick acrylic sphere full of more water.
+The tables in this directory define a simple spherical detector consisting of 5586 inward-looking Hamamatsu R11780 PMTs immersed in water at a radius of 8 m, for coverage of about 50%.

 `PMTINFO.ratdb` lists the PMT positions and directions, and was generated with the utility at `$RATROOT/util/sphere_pmts.py`. `sphere.geo` is a RAT